Updated June 13, 2014

-A more realistic, 82-country list is below, including links to this blog’s coverage of individual countries.
+A more realistic, 81-country list is below, including links to this blog’s coverage of individual countries.

-The ILGA total as of early 2013 was 82 countries if you included Indonesia, where two large provinces outlaw homosexual acts, as well as political entities that aren’t fully accepted by the international community, such as Gaza/Palestine and the Turkish-controlled northern portion of Cyprus.
+The ILGA total as of early 2013 was 81 countries if you included Indonesia, where two large provinces outlaw homosexual acts, as well as political entities that aren’t fully accepted by the international community — Gaza/Palestine, the Turkish-controlled northern portion of Cyprus, and the Cook Islands, a self-governing country whose residents all have citizenship in New Zealand.

 Back in 2012, based on a separate, nearly complete count, St. Paul’s Foundation for International Reconciliation cited a total of 76 countries.
 That list was used in that year’s Spirit of 76 Worldwide program aimed at repealing those laws.
 It also inspired the name of this blog — “Erasing 76 Crimes.”

-Here’s the list of 82 countries and independent political entities with anti-homosexuality laws:
+Here is the list of 81 countries and independent political entities with anti-homosexuality laws, with links to coverage in this blog:

 Asia, including the Middle East